How we inherit our style types—and how our genes can help us find our essences

 Our guesses were right—daughter Zoë Kravitz is a Romantic Dramatic Gamine, with alluring curving Romantic features, sharp Dramatic bone structure, and the ability to pull off a Gamine pixie.

-While I would never type someone using only the knowledge of their biological parents’ types, knowing their parents’ types can strengthen our confidence that the type we’ve arrived at, after carefully and systematically comparing their face to different styles of clothing, is in fact accurate.
+While I’d never type someone using only the knowledge of their biological parents’ types, knowing their parents’ types can strengthen our confidence that the type we’ve arrived at, after carefully and systematically comparing their face to different styles of clothing, is in fact accurate.

 What about siblings’ style essences?